 Infrastructure

-Infrastructures are bases on which social, economic, and political life rests.
-Some of the most important include transportation, communications, energy, water, and waste.
-Cities could not exist without them, not the large-scale and of abstractly systemic webs of indirect social relations.
-But even directly interpersonal relations depend on infrastructures: sidewalks and front porches, places to meet, ways to stay in touch with those who move.
+Infrastructures are the bases on which social, economic, and political life rests.
+Some of the most important include transportation, communications, energy, water, and waste systems.
+Cities could not exist without them—nor could the large-scale and abstractly systemic webs of indirect social relations.
+But even directly interpersonal relations depend on infrastructures: sidewalks and front porches, places to meet, and ways to stay in touch with those who move.

 Works in Progress